There's Nothing Holdin' Me Back

 "There's Nothing Holdin' Me Back" is a song recorded by Canadian singer Shawn Mendes.
 Written by Mendes, Teddy Geiger, Geoff Warburton and Scott Harris, and produced by Geiger and Andrew Maury, it was released as a single on April 20, 2017.
 The song was included in the reissue of his second studio album Illuminate (2016).
 An accompanying music video was released on June 20, 2017.
-The single reached the top 10 in several countries, including the US and the UK.
+The single reached number one in The Czech Republic, Guatemala, and Serbia, as well as the top 10 in several additional countries, including the US and the UK.
+It is certified Diamond in Australia, Brazil, Canada, France, and Poland.
+It won an MTV Europe Music Award for Best Song in 2017 and a Juno Award for Single of the Year in 2018.

 Composition

 "There's Nothing Holdin' Me Back" is a "dance-y" pop rock track.
 A Billboard editor noted it features some electric guitar and "strained" vocals on the chorus.
 As the upbeat track progresses, it incorporates handclaps, funky guitar riffs, and foot-tapping bass.
 The pre-chorus was inspired by early works of Timbaland and Justin Timberlake.

 Critical reception

 Writing for Billboard, Taylor Weatherby noted "the song's sound falls right in line with the guitar-laced goodness he brought on his sophomore effort, but this time bringing in a little more edge."
 Allison Bowsher for Much opined the sound "is a return to the earworms that launched Mendes' career back in 2015.
 Reminiscent of the high energy pop sensibilities of Mendes' "Something Big," today's new track plays with lifts and falls throughout, allowing Mendes to show off the strength of his voice."
 In MTV News, Madeline Roth thought the track is "more danceable than anything in his catalog.
 His voice is gritty and hoarse, especially on the passionate, aggressive hook."

 TIME chose the song as a contender for one of the songs of the summer, commending the "smart use of both electric guitar and tropical house beat."
 Billboard considered it the 44th best song of the year, CBC Music named it the 5th.